yangfreezy/minimaltube-v2/README.md

 TODO:

+- Split App into Main Video and Landing containers
+- Refactor with Context API
 - Reposition carousel to beginning of div when user makes another search
 - Refactor thumbnail titles to use CSS variables
 - Make mobile responsive based on CSS variables